lisafeets/lisafeets_portfolio/_posts/preditive_send_time.md

 ---
 title: 'Predictive Send Time Optimization'
-excerpt: 'A model that predicts the best time to send marketing messages to end users'
+excerpt: 'An AI model that predicts the optimal time to send a marketing message.
+Marketing teams would use this technology to personalize the messaging experince for thier consumers to drive brand loyalty and conversions.'
 coverImage: '/assets/blog/journeys/optimize-send.svg'
 date: '2022-06-07T05:35:07.322Z'
 author: